School of Law

 The School of Law offers two degree programs:

 - Master of Laws in United States Legal Studies (LL.M.)

-Because Texas Tech is the only campus in the state that is home to a major university, law school, and medical school, law students also can pursue any of the following 13 dual degree or certificate programs:
+Because Texas Tech is the only campus in the state that is home to a major university, law school, and medical school, law students also can pursue any of the following 12 dual degree or concentration programs:

 The Texas Tech School of Law has a strong reputation for being practical in its approach to legal education, and its students consistently perform at a high level of achievement.
-Some of their impressive accomplishments include the following:
+Its moot court program is one of only four in the nation that has ranked in the top ten of the Blakely Advocacy Institute's list of the best moot court programs each of the past four years.
+Some of the advocacy program's impressive accomplishments include the following:

 - National Champions, National Moot Court Competition, 2012, 2011.

 - National Champions, National Energy & Sustainability Moot Court Competition, 2013.

 An applicant for admission to the School of Law must have received or completed all requirements for a baccalaureate degree from a college or university of approved standing prior to beginning study at the School of Law (unless enrolled under the "3+3" program described in the Honors College section of this catalog).
 An applicant's record must be of sufficiently high quality to demonstrate the applicant is qualified for the study of law.

 An applicant also must take the Law School Admission Test, which is administered by the Law School Admission Council four times a year throughout the United States and in many foreign countries.

 The School of Law cooperates with the Texas Tech University Honors College and the College of Visual and Performing Arts to provide special admission programs for exceptional undergraduates.
 Consult the Honors College section of this catalog or view www.honr.ttu.edu for more information.